 It seems that at least Alzheimer’s, if not dementia in general, has now joined other lifestyle diseases such as heart disease, stroke, diabetes, obesity, and lung cancer as diseases mainly associated with the way we live.
 At this time, the social costs of these diseases are only partly mitigated by taxes on tobacco, alcohol and, more recently in some countries, sugar.

 The social cost and the cost of lives to all animals of these diseases globally are staggering.
 In 2011, it was estimated that this cost could reach USD 47 trillion by 2030.
 In the US alone in 2020, it was estimated that the cost of Alzheimer's was USD 305 billion and projected to surpass USD 1.1 trillion by 2050.
+Globally, the number of people with dementia is estimated to be 82 million in 2030 and reach 152 million in 2050 with associated costs of USD 2.76 trillion and USD 10.69 trillion respectively.

 We know of no other efficient means for individuals to fight our climate emergency, loss of nature, global acidification, eutrophication, fresh water shortage, prevent pandemics, antibiotic resistance, health problems, save countless lives and much much more without the need to wait for government, corporations or technological innovation.
 Go vegan today!
 Contact us for help in your change of lifestyle and to link up with one of the many local communities in your area.